ContentAndMaterialPortrait/MAE-GEBD/README.md

 python test.py --ver $VERSION_NAME_YOU_WANT
 ```

-If you want ensemble MAE-GEBD models as well, put MAE-GEBD models in *ensemble/mae_models*, and then:
+If you want ensemble MAE-GEBD models as well, put MAE-based models in *ensemble/mae_models*, and then:
 ```
 python test_mae.py --ver $VERSION_NAME_YOU_WANT
 ```